WaiiHai/L.A.R.I.S.A/README.md

 # L.A.R.I.S.A
-Reporting system for segmentation models
+Reporting system for assessing the effectiveness of segmentation models